Pest Control

 Safety being the primary concern, termite damage can be expensive repairs.

-At the same time, you wait for things to get back on track, so having “serious trouble” is quite the understatement.
+At the same time, you wait for things to get back on track, so having “serious trouble” is quite an understatement.

 Do Flying Termites Mean an Infestation?